warner-benjamin/fastxtend/README.md

 **Vision**

+* Increase training speed using `ProgressiveResize` to automaticly apply progressive resizing.
 * Apply `MixUp`, `CutMix`, or Augmentations with `CutMixUp` or `CutMixUpAugment`.
 * Additional image augmentations
 * Support for running fastai batch transforms on CPU.